-The TOE supports USB devices on the CAC USB peripheral port that have a "user authentication" base class (0Bf) as well as explicit whitelisting of individual devices that are authorized to use this port.
+The TOE is shipped with Fixed Device Filtration for the CAC port (and the Configurable Device Filtration provides further configurable filter options).
+The filter is set at default to allow only standard smart-card reader USB 1.1/2.0 token or biometric reader but when user registers new CAC devices, the TOE will start to support these registered devices.
 All user authentication ports are tied to their respective isolated channel to prevent data leakage.
 Any unauthorized user authentication device or unqualified USB device will be rejected by the TOE.
 When this occurs, the user is notified of the rejection as the LED indicator of the USB CAC device and the button backlight of the current channel will both blink repeatedly until that peripheral is removed.

-[O.AUTHORIZED_USAGE]: FAU_GEN.1, FDP_SWI_EXT.1, FDP_SWI_EXT.2, FIA_UAU.2, FIA_UID.2, FMT_MOF.1, FMT_SMF.1, FMT_SMR.1, FPT_STM.1, FTA_CIN_EXT.1 Only an identified and authenticated user/administrator can register a USB CAC/peripheral device.
+[O.AUTHORIZED_USAGE]: FAU_GEN.1, FDP_SWI_EXT.1, FDP_SWI_EXT.2, FIA_UAU.2, FIA_UID.2, FMT_MOF.1, FMT_SMF.1, FMT_SMR.1, FPT_STM.1

+Only an identified and authenticated user/administrator can register a USB CAC/peripheral device.
 The device enumeration details are monitored before and during operation with pre-stored values to determine if the device is qualified/unqualified for TOE interfacing.
-The CDF definitions may define one or more device characteristics such as: USB device class, sub-protocol, VID, PID and serial number.5
+The CDF definitions may define one or more device characteristics such as: USB device class, sub-protocol, VID, PID and serial number.4